defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 PS C:\Users\Administrator>
 ```

 But hold up...
 That's <b> definitely </b> not an MD5 hash.
 The creators of the machine are on a team called "Donkeys", so I imagined this was just a prank by the creators...
-NTFS file systems are capable of storing information in alternate data streams (ADS) however, so I decided to check ADS contents with Powershell.
+NTFS file systems are capable of storing information in alternate data streams (ADS) however, so I checked ADS contents with Powershell.

 ```bash
 PS C:\Users\Administrator\Desktop> Get-Item -Force -Path root.txt -Stream *